jwhiteside11/Squeue/README.md

 The slice-based queue implementation is more performant than a linked list queue, in both time and memory.
 The total allocation requirement will be similar between the two, but the squeue is generally over twice as fast.

 This is because the squeue amortizes the time cost of allocation by growing and shrinking the underlying slice as needed.
-This behavior allows for quicker writes to the data structure, because we don't need to allocate anything in order to add something.
-The linked list queue must make an allocation every time data is added.
+This behavior allows for quicker writes to the data structure, because we don't need to allocate anything in order to add an element.
+The linked list queue must spend time allocating the element each time one is added.

-The memory concerns present in a slice-based queue implementation have been addressed.
-The squeue discards unused values, and reallocates the underlying slice as the queue gets used.
+The memory concerns present in a slice-based queue implementation have been addressed in this module.
+Unused values are discarded, and the underlying slice reallocates periodically as the queue gets used.
 The former saves on total allocation, the latter tells the GC that we are no longer using the slice's underlying array.
 This way, the queue will not leak memory over time.

 ## Contributions